 Too much sugar is bad, but too little food is worse!
 Not getting enough nutrients from food can take a toll on your gums.
 Your gums need vitamins C & D, phosphates, iron, folate, calcium, and potassium to function well.
 Vitamin and mineral deficiency can also compromise your immune system, making it difficult for your body to fight off infection from bacteria, no matter how small.

-Irregular brushing and flossing
+Irregular Brushing and Flossing

-The pediatric dentist can detect signs of gum disease and help you fight it, but only if you go see them!
+The pediatric dentist can detect signs of gum disease and help you fight it, but only if you see them!
 Regular dental exams and cleanings are crucial for removing tartar in those hidden, hard-to-reach spots that you wouldn’t be aware of otherwise.
 The pediatric dentist can also show you how to brush and floss properly, so you know your efforts aren’t futile.

 There’s no one-stop solution for getting rid of gum disease, but seeing the dentist can alleviate symptoms greatly.
 The most common treatments for gum disease include: